-Saint Camillus de Lellis is an example how God often plants the seeds of your life’s mission among the ordinary, even sinful, circumstances in which you find yourself.
-In the end, by the grace of God, all things truly will work together for your good and His glory, and it is never too late to amend your life and endeavor to become a saint.
+Saint Camillus de Lellis (San Camillo) is an example how God often plants the seeds of your life’s mission among the ordinary, even sinful, circumstances in which you find yourself.
+It is never too late to amend your life and endeavor to become a saint; in the end, by the grace of God, all things truly will work together for your good and His glory.

-St. Camillus de Lellis (1550 – 1614) was a true ruffian; a wild, undisciplined youth grown up into a battle-hardened soldier, complete with a violent temper and a gambling addiction.
+St. Camillus de Lellis (1550 – 1614) was a true ruffian; a wild, undisciplined youth who grew into a battle-hardened soldier, complete with a violent temper and a serious gambling addiction.
 His foul behavior and bad habits, combined with a persistent war wound in his leg, left him in utter poverty.

-He eventually found work doing odd jobs at a Capuchin friary, yet while still clinging to his wayward ways.
-Gradually the good influence that the friars provided inspired him to a better life.
-Camillus eventually experienced a true religious conversion.
+He later found work doing odd jobs at a Capuchin friary, while still clinging to his moral waywardness.
+The good influence of the friars gradually inspired him to live a better life, and eventually Camillus experienced a true religious conversion.

-He sought to enter the Franciscan Order, but was unable to be accepted due to his leg wound, which refused to heal and caused him much suffering.
-Yet this “thorn in his side” that kept him from joining the Capuchins was a stepping stone to God’s greater plans for this rough and gruff man.
+He then sought to enter the Franciscan Order, but was unable to be accepted due to his leg wound, which refused to heal and caused him much suffering.
+Yet this “thorn in his side,” which kept him from joining the Capuchins, was actually a grace—a stepping stone to God’s greater plan for this rough and gruff man.

 Camillus discovered that his patients often received poor attention from the hospital staff.
 He sought to rectify this, devoting the rest of his life to providing excellent care for the sick, in whom he saw the face of Christ.

-He felt called by God to establish a religious order of men committed to helping the most ill, even at the risk of their own well-being.
+Through his work, St. Camillus discerned a divine calling to establish a religious order of men committed to helping the most ill, even at the risk of one’s own well-being.
 With the advice of his friend and spiritual director, St. Philip Neri, Camillus established the Order of Clerics Regular, Ministers to the Sick (M.I.), better known as the Order of St. Camillus, or simply the Camillians.
 For this task he studied for the priesthood and was ordained at the late age of 34.

 The fundamental charism of his Order was to bring medical care to anyone in need of treatment.
 It is said that he taught his followers that the “hospital was a house of God, a garden where the voices of the sick were music from heaven.”

-In addition to serving in hospitals, his Order was also known for the special task of aiding the sick and injured on the battlefield, making a full circle back to the early life of this soldier-turned-saint who was himself wounded on the battlefield.
+In addition to serving in hospitals, the Camillians were also known for the special task of aiding the sick and injured on the battlefield, making a full circle back to the early life of this soldier-turned-saint who was himself wounded on the battlefield.